7 Reasons Why You Should Weightlift

 You can stand taller and straighter, and prevent numerous chronic back problems later on.

-While the available research on the effects of exercise on mood center on aerobic routines, studies also suggest that resistance training can also be effective in helping people release stress and anxiety.
+While the available research on the effects of exercise on mood centre on aerobic routines, studies also suggest that resistance training can also be effective in helping people release stress and anxiety.

 This may be due to the fact that weights involve power movements – individuals can channel their stress into the weights, and gain something that could be symbolic to overcoming a challenge.